Aerial view of the DLR site in Oberpfaffenhofen.

 The DLR site at Oberpfaffenhofen

 Together with the site at Cologne, the DLR site at Oberpfaffenhofen is one of Germany's largest research centres.
-Located near the A96 motorway between Munich and Lindau, the site is home to eight scientific institutes and currently employs approximately 1700 people.
+Located near the A96 motorway between Munich and Lindau, the site is home to eleven scientific institutes and currently employs approximately 1800 people.
 The research centre's main fields of activity include participating in space missions, climate research, research and development in the field of earth observation, developing navigation systems and advanced robotics development.

 Robonaut to support humans in space